 101 Introduction to Sociology (3).
 A survey course designed to introduce the science of human society.
 Primary emphasis is on basic concepts and the development of a sociological perspective.
 Major figures in the history of social science and the analysis of culture, socialization, social institutions, and social change are emphasized.
 201 Social Problems (3).
 A study of theoretical approaches to social problems with special emphasis and research in such specific problems as medical care, poverty and dependency, crime, alcoholism, sexual deviancy, prejudice, discrimination and race relations, delinquency, environmental concerns, and mental illnesses.
 Social problems are examined and discussed, analyzing efforts of resolution from a Christian perspective.
 202 The Family (3).
 A study of the traditional and contemporary American family and its implication for Christian lifestyles.
 Issues to be studied include dating, courtship, choosing a mate, marriage, contraception, family planning, pregnancy, child abuse, economics of family life, communication and conflict management, media, divorce, and substance abuse.

-350 Introduction to Social Services (3).

-The course is designed as an introduction and overview of the broad knowledge based that informs generalist practice in human and social services.
-Students will be exposed to the broad range of organizations, human problems, and skills needed to help individuals and groups solve their problems.
-Specific skills designed for intervention at the micro, macro, and mezzo levels of practice will be explored.
-Special topics to be explored include: cultural competence, values and diversity, and empowerment.
-Students will learn how to specifically intervene with specific problems including: child maltreatment, violence against women, substance abuse, and major crises.

-Social Services Field Experience (3).
+220 Race, Gender, and Diversity: Social Stratification (3).
+Prerequisite: Soc 101.
+An analysis of the social stratification system as organized by class, gender, race, and ethnicity.
+Emphasis is placed on human diversity and oppression, and on resulting implications for human service organizations, individuals, and society.
+310 Death, Dying, and Grief (3).
+This course provides a basic background on historical and contemporary perspectives on death and dying.
+Attention is given to current American practices regarding death, as well as cross-cultural interpretation.
+Emphasis is also placed on stages of death and the grief process.
+350 Social Services Practice I (3).
+Prereq.: SOC 101.
+An analysis of the methods and techniques of social service practice with an emphasis on work with individuals.
+Topics include ethics of practice, assessment, and intervention methods.
+Prerequisites are SOC 101.
+351 Social Services Practice II (3).
+Prereq.: SOC 350.
+A continuation of SOC 350.
+Examines the methods and techniques of practice with families, groups and communities.
+Topics include family and group dynamics, assessment and intervention methods, and dynamics of community organization.
+370 Social Services Field Experience (3).
 Prereq: Junior or senior standing, PSY 340.
 Unpaid field experience related to the student's academic and life goals.
 The field experience is designed to provide professionally supervised experience in the research and application of principles of behavior and modification in selected settings.

-420 Sociology of Urban Life (3).

-A descriptive and theoretical study of urban society and urban subcommunities.
-The emphasis is on historical development, current processes and problems, and subcultures within the city.
-Attention will be given to contemporary issues such as community development and planning.

 Speech (SPE)

 104 Business Presentations (3).
 A general overview of how to make formal and informal business presentations including basic instruction in public speaking, the types of presentations, and the use of visual aids.
 120 Presenting Speeches (3).